-The Honors curriculum consists of twenty-five Honors credits.
+The honors curriculum consists of 26 honors credits.
 Of these,

 - twelve credits may be at the lower level (100-200-level courses),